shobhit-garg/shobhit-garg.github.io/_posts/blog/2016-10-04-how-etherpad-works.markdown

 ## Message Types

-Each message , which client sends to server or server sends to client, contains a message type.Using message type client or server determines that message contains what information and it is for what action.Below are the some common message types and their use:
+Each message , which client sends to server or server sends to client, contains a message type.
+Using message type client or server determines that message contains what information and it is for what action.Below are the some common message types and their use:

 __CLIENT_READY:__ Message of this type is sent from client to server when it asks for the pad information just after establishing the socket connection.